Target said Thursday it will raise its wages by $1 from $12 this summer as it continues to commit to reach $15 an hour by 2020.

 1. Amazon: $15 per hour

 Beginning on Nov.
-1, Amazon will raise its minimum wage to $15 per hour for the company's 250,000 full and part-time employees, as well as for its nearly 100,000 seasonal employees.
+1, Amazon raised its minimum wage to $15 per hour for the company's 250,000 full and part-time employees, as well as for its nearly 100,000 seasonal employees.

 2. Costco: $14 per hour